patricksimpson/posts/2020/thoughts-2020.md

 ### Quality?

-Good code, is good code.
+What is good?
 It's not easy to define that.
 Like Phaedrus in [Zen and the Art of Motocycle Maintaince](https://en.wikipedia.org/wiki/Zen_and_the_Art_of_Motorcycle_Maintenance)... "quality".
 Go ahead, try to define "quality."
 I can tell you that it's infinatly granular.
 And yet everyone has a different opinion on what
 "good code" is.
 But, you'll know it when you see it.
-Right? ;) (That's enough metaphysics for one post).
+Right?
+And that is enough metaphysics for one day.

-So before you start your next project, ask yourself....
+All I ask is before you start your next project, ask yourself....

 Why React?
 Why Gatsby?
 Why CSS in JS?
-Why all these depedendies did we need all this stuff?
+Why all these depedendies... do you really _need_ all this stuff?

 Or can you just get by with some vanallina HTML/CSS/JS?
-T [Just remember that entropy is real, and this post sums that up pretty nicely.](https://blog.jim-nielsen.com/2020/cheating-entropy-with-native-web-tech/
+[Just remember that entropy is real, and this post sums that up pretty nicely.](https://blog.jim-nielsen.com/2020/cheating-entropy-with-native-web-tech/

 I am sure you'll be able to create something.
 Or is it that we've invented our selves something some complex, so crazily time consuming, you'll